Jill has been writing as The Dirt Farmer on HubPages for nine years.

 Like Anotherealm.com, On the Premises is not a particularly attractive website; however, it does offer free issues of wonderful fiction, each responding to a particular premise (hence the website name).

-Stories in the October 2015 issue, for instance, are all told in chronological order— without flashbacks.
+For instance, stories in the October 2015 issue are all told in chronological order— without flashbacks.
 The first-place story for October is an excellent fantasy by L.S.
 Johnson called "The Tale of King Edgar."

 Visitors to the site have access to all issues of On the Premises, including the current one.